werelax/Panorama.js/README.md

 alert(instance.ui.sample_element.html());
 ```

 to read the contents.
 A note abot selectors: prefix every selector used for logic with 'e'.
 Also, use underscores for separating IDs and dashes for separating clases.
-For example, `e_my_id_selector` of `e-my-class-selector`.
+For example, `e_my_id_selector` or `e-my-class-selector`.

 You can nest objects in the `ui` description for groupping related elements.